Growth Metrics

 Eli Lilly (LLY) Short term Debt (2016 - 2025)

-Eli Lilly (LLY) has disclosed Short term Debt for 17 consecutive years, with $1.6 billion as the latest value for Q4 2025.
+Eli Lilly's Short term Debt history spans 17 years, with the latest figure at $1.6 billion for Q4 2025.

-• Short term Debt was $1.6 billion for Q4 2025 at Eli Lilly, roughly flat from $1.6 billion in the prior quarter.
+• Short term Debt reached $1.6 billion in Q4 2025 per LLY's latest filing, roughly flat from $1.6 billion in the prior quarter.

 • Average Short term Debt over 5 years is $2.4 billion, with a median of $1.7 billion recorded in 2022.